dafny-lang/dafny/docs/DafnyRef/Statements.md

 For that purpose, they could be simply inserted before the `assert` statement.
 But by using the `by` block, the statements in the block are discarded after the assertion is proved.
 As a result, the statements in the block do not clutter or confuse the solver in performing subsequent proofs of assertions later in the program.
-Furthermore, by isolating the statements in the `by` block their purpose -- to assist in proving the given assertion -- is manifest in the structure of the code.
+Furthermore, by isolating the statements in the `by` block, their purpose -- to assist in proving the given assertion -- is manifest in the structure of the code.

 Examples of this form of assert are given in the section of the [`reveal`](#sec-reveal-statement) statement and in [_Different Styles of Proof_](http://leino.science/papers/krml276.html)

-An assert statement may have a label. whose use is explained in [Section 20.20.1](#sec-reveal-assertions).
+An assert statement may have a label, whose use is explained in [Section 20.20.1](#sec-reveal-assertions).

 The attributes recognized for assert statements are discussed in [Section 23.3](#sec-verification-attributes-on-assertions).